2012–13 Charlton Athletic F.C. season

 Following their title winning campaign in League One last season, Charlton Athletic's 2012–13 campaign was their first back in the Championship since the 2008–09 season.
 Along with competing in the Championship, the club also participated in the FA Cup and League Cup.
 The season covered the period from 1 July 2012 to 30 June 2013.

+Kit

+Sportswear giants Nike replaced Macron as Kit suppliers, with Andrews Air Conditioning being the front of shirt sponsor.